 Conveyancing is the transfer of the property title from one person to another, and all the necessary legal steps from when you sign the contract to when you receive the keys to move in.
 It is important to consider a professional who will ensure all legal requirements are covered.
 They will also be able to advise you of additional costs you may not be aware of such as government taxes and fees.

-Fees from different Melbourne conveyancing practitioners will range from low to high.
-The most important consideration when choosing conveyancing services in Melbourne is that the conveyancers are licenced, experienced, and that they have a deep and accurate knowledge of all aspects of property law and how it applies in your state.
+Fees from different conveyancing practitioners will range from low to high.
+The most important consideration when choosing conveyancing services is that the conveyancers are licensed, experienced, and that they have a deep and accurate knowledge of all aspects of property law and how it applies in your state.
 You want a strong, clear communicator who has your best interests at heart.

-Wealthsource Conveyancing is based in Melbourne and we offer our services throughout Victoria.
+Wealthsource Legal is based in Melbourne and we offer our services throughout Australia.
 If you’re a first home buyer and you would like more information, give our friendly team a call or email to discuss your options.

 Phone: +61 3 9590 6180